 If you’re feeling worried about money, you’re not alone and we’re here to help.
-Money can be a really confusing issue to navigate.
-But our support team are here to listen, offer reassurance and connect you to the right advice.
+Money can be a really confusing issue to navigate, but our support team is here to listen, offer reassurance and connect you to the right advice.
 Head here to speak to our team of experts and trained volunteers.

 Additionally, you can find more information and tips on managing your finances on our money hub here.

 - Citizens Advice offer free help with housing, money and legal problems.
 Find your local centre.